 Dietary Recommendations for Maltose

 No specific recommendations exist for maltose, and consumers should be mindful of overall sugar intake.
-The current Dietary Reference Intakes recommends that 45 percent to 65 percent of your total calories should come from carbohydrates, including 14 grams of dietary fiber per 1,000 calories consumed, according to the Academy of Nutrition and Dietetics.
+The current Acceptable Macronutrient Distribution Range, set by the Institute of Medicine recommends that 45 percent to 65 percent of your total calories should come from carbohydrates, including 14 grams of dietary fiber per 1,000 calories consumed, according to the Academy of Nutrition and Dietetics.

-People who have genetic disorders in carbohydrate metabolism, such as sucrose-isomaltase deficiency, may be missing an enzyme or have a deficiency in the enzyme required to digest maltose.
-Consuming carbohydrate sources that provide maltose or precursors to maltose may result in chronic diarrhea, nutrient malabsorption, and in some cases, hypercalcemia.
-Consult a health practitioner for advice on diagnosing or managing this condition.
+People who have genetic disorders in carbohydrate metabolism, such as sucrase-isomaltase deficiency, may be missing an enzyme or have a deficiency in the enzyme required to digest maltose.
+The sucrase-isomaltase enzyme is found in the small intestine and essential for breaking down maltose into separate glucose molecules, according to the National Institutes of Health.

 - Advanced Nutrition and Human Metabolism; Gropper SAS et al.